Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 Laboratory staff holding CMV blood test tube for cytomegalovirus diagnosis

-Diagnosing CMV involves a laboratory testing of blood, urine, saliva, or tissue samples to detect traces of the virus or the body's immune response.
+Diagnosing CMV involves laboratory testing of blood, urine, saliva, or tissue samples to detect traces of the virus or the body's immune response.
 Several methods may be used depending on the situation:

 • Polymerase Chain Reaction (PCR) test – Detects CMV DNA in blood, urine, or saliva, allowing early identification of active or congenital infections.